 There’s no question about it.
 If you want to see success in your content strategy, you have to produce high-quality content that people actually want to read.

-Low-quality (or worse, copy-and-pasted) content is damaging to your SEO strategy, your content strategy, and your marketing strategy as a whole.
+Low-quality (or worse, copy-and-pasted from somewhere else) content is damaging to your SEO strategy, your content strategy, and your marketing strategy as a whole.
 You’re much better off producing one solid, high-quality piece of content rather than several low-quality pieces of content.
 When it comes to content, more is not better if you’re lacking quality and substance.

 So what is high-quality content?